isaimemek/todo-reactjs/README.md

 - If a completed task is modified it becames uncompleted.

+## Changes

+V1.1 - Implemented useContext.

 ## Plans for Future

 Needs code refactoring.

-- More useContext and useReducer implementation.
+- useReducer implementation.

 ## How to Use